adit26data/AWS-CCP-Revision-Notes/Module-1: Cloud Computing Concepts and fundamentals.md

 # Chapter 1
+### Client Server Model
+In computing, a client can be a web browser or desktop application that a person interacts with to make requests to computer servers.
+A server can be services, such as Amazon Elastic Compute Cloud (Amazon EC2) – a type of virtual server.

 ### Cloud computing:
-Cloud computing is defined as on demand delivery of compute resources, databases, storage applications and other reosurces over the internet with a pay as you go pricing model.
+Cloud computing is defined as on demand delivery of compute resources, databases, storage applications and other reosurces over the internet with a pay as you go pricing model.Its main aim is to get rid of undifferentiated heavy IT lifting.

 ### Evolution of hosting:
   1. **DEDICATED SERVERS** for running a single business.
 Expensive and require high maintainance